 |03 January 2008||Other Incidents|

 On January 3, 2008, due to rough weather, passenger tendering in George Town (Grand Cayman) was impossible.
-Loaded with passengers, tender boats were bouncing in the harbor for ~2 hours.
-The tendering was forced to be moved from the harbor to the Spotts Beach Dock on the island’s southern side.
+Loaded with passengers, tender boats were bouncing in the harbour for ~2 hours.
+The tendering was forced to be moved from the harbour to the Spotts Beach Dock on the island’s southern side.

 |04 November 2006||Fire Accident|

 On November 4, 2006, at ~2 am a fire broke out in the buffet restaurant “Windjammer”.
-The incident occurred on an 7-day Eastern Caribbean cruise roundtrip from Port Everglades FL.
+The incident occurred on a 7-day Eastern Caribbean cruise roundtrip from Port Everglades FL.

 September 2006, CDC reported on voyage Sept 2 to 9, a major illness outbreak affected a total of 227 passengers (out of 2131, or 10,7%) and 12 crew (out of 870, or 1,4%).
-Although all sick suffered predominantly from Norovirus symptoms (vomiting, diarrhea), they tested negative for Noro virus.
+Although all sick suffered predominantly from Norovirus symptoms (vomiting, diarrhoea), they tested negative for the Norovirus.
 The ship was operating on a 7-day Alaskan cruise from Vancouver BC to Seward AK.

 |27 June 2006||Structural and Technical Issues|